Looking for answers?

 Odometer Tampering

-Extreme weather such as hail, floods and storms - can increase the risk of hidden damage in used vehicles and lead to more being classed as repairable write-offs increasing the chance of unseen issues.
+Extreme weather such as hail, floods, and storms can increase the risk of hidden damage in used vehicles and lead to more being classed as repairable write-offs, raising the chance of unseen issues.

 Check now, avoid regret later.

 Odometer tampering is a common risk in the second-hand market.
-A manipulated odometer can mean overpaying or facing unexpected maintenance.
+A manipulated odometer can mean overpaying or facing unexpected maintenance costs.

 A PPSR Certificate + Odometer Check is designed to help you detect odometer fraud and buy with greater confidence.